 Create glass sculpture using the ancient technique of lost wax.
 Students will create silicon molds from found objects augmented with wax sculpting techniques to create wax positives.
 The positives will be invested in a refractory material and de-waxed, creating a void in the refractory, which will be filled with glass in the kiln.
 Students will learn contemporary mold making skills, wax manipulation, refractory and glass sciences, and kiln programming including glass casting and annealing firing schedules.

-Join this 1-day workshop for an introduction to our glass cold shop, designed to prepare you for the Cold Shop CREATE program assessment.
+This introduction to our glass cold shop is designed to prepare you for the cold shop CREATE Program assessment.
 We will demonstrate safety, proper tooling techniques, and machine maintenance.
-Using glass blanks, we will also delve into the tools and techniques of sawing, drilling, carving, sandblasting, grinding and polishing, and gluing glass.
+Using glass blanks, we will also delve into the tools and techniques of sawing, drilling, carving, sandblasting, grinding, polishing, and gluing glass.

 Use clay and wax to create a positive form, such as a starfish, then transform it into a glass sculpture.
 Students learn how to sculpt wax or clay and create molds using plaster and silica.
 Glass will be melted into the molds in a kiln firing, resulting in a clear or colored glass object.
 This class will also explore surface imagery on glass through a quick sandblasted drinking glass project.